niess/pumas-luajit/docs/docs/api/geometry/PolyhedronGeometry.md

 # PolyhedronGeometry
-_A metatype for representing a constructive geometry using polytopes._
+_A metatype for representing a constructive geometry using polyhedrons._

 <div markdown="1" class="shaded-box fancy">